Skip to main content

 Career Support

-BJU offers students a variety of ways to network with employers and organizations.
-A multitude of job opportunities are posted each year on Career Central, our online job board.
-In addition, more than 60 businesses and 150 Christian schools/mission boards/Christian organizations come on campus to recruit students through on-campus interviews and job/ministry fairs.
+BJU offers students several ways to network with employers and organizations.
+Many jobs are posted each year on Career Central, our online job board.
+Over 60 businesses and 150 Christian schools/organizations/mission boards recruit students through on-campus interviews and job/ministry fairs.
+You’ll also have opportunities to meet grad school representatives and employers at APS conferences.

 Learning Experience